GenericMappingTools/gmt/doc/rst/source/tutorial/session-4.rst

     gmt grdcut @earth_relief_30s -R-108/-103/35/40 -Gtut_relief.nc

-Using :doc:`grdinfo` we find that the data ranges from about 1000m to about 4300m so we make a CPT accordingly:
+Using :doc:`/grdinfo` we find that the data ranges from about 1000m to about 4300m so we make a CPT accordingly:

    ::

     gmt makecpt -Crainbow -T1000/5000/500 -Z > topo.cpt

-Color images are made with :doc:`grdimage` which takes the usual common command options (by default the **-R** is taken from the data set) and a CPT; the main other options are:
+Color images are made with :doc:`/grdimage` which takes the usual common command options (by default the **-R** is taken from the data set) and a CPT; the main other options are: